flatironinstitute/ccn-template/docs/notes/03-documentation.md

 However, there's a caveat to the automatic generation process: it makes the process of code referencing more challenging to customize.
 To customize the code references layout, you would need to modify the **gen_ref_pages.py** script.
-By contrast, manual referencing allows for easy customization of specific modules' layout by editing the **references.md** file.
+On the other hand, manual referencing provides the flexibility to easily customize the layout of specific modules by editing the references.md file or by creating a dedicated markdown file for each module and making customizations there.